composer/composer/doc/01-basic-usage.md

 If you go to the [packagist website](http://packagist.org/) (packagist.org), you can browse and search for packages.

-Any open source project using composer should publish their packages on packagist.
-A library doesn't need to be on packagist to be used by composer, but it makes life quite a bit simpler.
+Any open source project using Composer should publish their packages on packagist.
+A library doesn't need to be on packagist to be used by Composer, but it makes life quite a bit simpler.

 ## Autoloading

-For libraries that follow the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) naming standard, composer generates a `vendor/.composer/autoload.php` file for autoloading.
+For libraries that follow the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) naming standard, Composer generates a `vendor/.composer/autoload.php` file for autoloading.
 You can simply include this file and you will get autoloading for free.

     require 'vendor/.composer/autoload.php';